-- Online Marketing: Marketing your property on all the major listing sites will help you fill your vacancy faster – marketing syndication will allow you to do this with just one click instead of having to go to each individual site and posting yourself.
+- Online Marketing: Marketing your property on all the major listing sites will help you fill your vacancy faster – marketing syndication will allow you to do this with just one click instead of having to go to each individual site and post yourself.

 - Online Rental Applications: Paper rental applications are a thing of the past.
 Online rental applications are faster, easier and more secure.
 Having potential tenants fill out their applications online will allow you to instantly keep a digital record without having to organize papers.

 - Lead Questionnaire: Sending a lead questionnaire to each lead who expresses interest in your property on a listing website will enable you to learn more about them and ask any questions you’d like – such as pets, smoking, desired move-in date, etc before having them formally apply.